Ada-Developers-Academy/core-software-tools/github-code-reviews/code-reviews.md

 ## What to Look For In A Review

-In a code review you should be looking for:
+In a code review we should be looking for:

 - Edge Cases
   - Are there circumstances that will cause this code to fail unexpectedly?